- Coinberry is a Canadian cryptocurrency exchange platform with headquarters in Toronto.

 What is Coinberry?

 Coinberry is a cryptocurrency exchange specifically tailored towards Canadian users.
 It supports some of the most popular cryptocurrencies as well as numerous altcoins.
-Since it was founded in 2017, Coinberry have developed interesting features such as AutoPilot and Coinberry Pay, differentiating them from the crowd.
+Since it was founded in 2017, Coinberry have developed interesting features such as AutoPilot and Coinberry Pay, differentiating them from other crypto exchanges for Canadians.

 Is it safe?